Flu Season This Year: Flu Vaccines & Flu Symptoms

 UH Rainbow Pediatrician

+Flu viruses spread when people with the flu cough, sneeze or talk, which spreads virus-containing droplets.
+These droplets can infect others up to six feet away.
 You also can get the flu by touching a surface or object that has the flu virus on it, and then touching your mouth, nose or eyes.
 So wash your hands often.

-When Am I Infectious?
+- When am I Infectious?

 If you have the flu, you can infect others one day before symptoms appear and up to five to seven days after you get sick.
 Stay home for at least 24 hours after your fever is gone without the help of fever-reducing medicine, except to get medical care or other necessities.

 The flu usually develops suddenly and can often be mistaken for a common cold.
-But the flu is much more severe and can often lead to serious complications (like pneumonia) if left untreated.
+The flu is much more severe and can often lead to serious complications (like pneumonia) if left untreated.
 Because of this, it's important to understand the warning signs so you can catch it early and get the right treatment.
 The most common flu symptoms are:

 - High fever